johnbintz/joplin-multi-note-viewer/README.md

   and `[Enter]` to open a result.
 * Open notes can be rearranged by dragging and dropping.
 * Close a note with the Close button.
+* Notes will reload every few seconds so if you make changes in Joplin, they'll be reflected in the viewer.

 ## Contributing